-2. Agriculture is the growing of both plants and animals for human needs (Abellanosa, A.L. and H.M.
+2. Agriculture is the growth of both plants and animals for human needs (Abellanosa, A.L. and H.M.
 Pava.
 1987.
 Introduction to Crop Science.
 Central Mindanao University, Musuan, Bukidnon: Publications Office. p.
 238).

 3. Agriculture is the deliberate effort to modify a portion of Earth’s surface through the cultivation of crops and the raising of livestock for sustenance or economic gain.
 (Rubenstein, J.M.
 2003.
 The Cultural Landscape: An Introduction to Human Geography.
 7th ed.
 Upper Saddle River, NJ: Pearson Education, Inc. p.
 496).

-6. “Farming” or “agriculture” shall include farming in all of its branches and the cultivation and tillage of the soil, dairying, the production, cultivation, growing and harvesting of any agricultural, aquacultural, floricultural or horticultural commodities, the growing and harvesting of forest products upon forest land, the raising of livestock including horses, the keeping of horses as a commercial enterprise, the keeping and raising of poultry, swine, cattle and other domesticated animals used for food purposes, bees, fur-bearing animals, and any forestry or lumbering operations, performed by a farmer, who is hereby defined as one engaged in agriculture or farming as herein defined, or on a farm as an incident to or in conjunction with such farming operations, including preparations for market, delivery to storage or to market or to carriers for transportation to market.
+6. “Farming” or “agriculture” shall include farming in all of its branches and the cultivation and tillage of the soil, dairying, the production, cultivation, growing, and harvesting of any agricultural, aquacultural, floricultural or horticultural commodities, the growing, and harvesting of forest products upon forest land, the raising of livestock including horses, the keeping of horses as a commercial enterprise, the keeping and raising of poultry, swine, cattle and other domesticated animals used for food purposes, bees, fur-bearing animals, and any forestry or lumbering operations, performed by a farmer, who is hereby defined as one engaged in agriculture or farming as herein defined, or on a farm as an incident to or in conjunction with such farming operations, including preparations for the market, delivery to storage or to market or to carriers for transportation to market.
 (Sec.
 1a, Chapter 128, M.G.L.
-Retrieved September 2, 2010 from http://www.mass.gov/legis/mgl/128-1a. htm).
+Retrieved September 2, 2010, from http://www.mass.gov/legis/mgl/128-1a.htm).